evansiroky/timezone-boundary-builder/README.md

 Thanks to following people whose open-source and open-data contributions have made this project possible:

-- all the maintainers of the timezone database.
+- All the maintainers of the [timezone database](https://www.iana.org/time-zones).
 - Eric Muller for constructing and maintaining the timezone shapefile at [efele.net](http://efele.net/maps/tz/world/).
 - The [OSM contributor Shinigami](https://www.openstreetmap.org/user/Shinigami) for making lots of edits in OSM of various timezone boundaries.
+- [Björn Harrtell](https://github.com/bjornharrtell) for all his work and help with [jsts](https://github.com/bjornharrtell/jsts).

 ## Licenses